notfromworld/NitroXAI/README.md

 scanning, FASTA and optional UniProt workflows, batch prediction, and Integrated Gradients-based interpretation.

+## Installation
+Install the locally built artifacts; these releases are not uploaded to PyPI.

+pip install dist/nitroxai-0.1.1-py3-none-any.whl
+pip install dist/snoclim-0.1.1-py3-none-any.whl

+Note: If you downloaded the project as a ZIP from GitHub, make sure you extract it and run these commands from inside the root directory of the extracted folder where the dist/ folder is located.
 ## Release and citation

 NitroXAI v0.1.1 is archived on Zenodo: